gluijk/nearest-shore/README.md

 # nearest-shore
-Determining the shortest path to the nearest land from any given location in the ocean
+Determining the shortest path to land from any given location in the ocean